Classical Latin School Association -

 Why Should Christians Read the Pagan Classics? – Reason 10: Literature

-The Yearning of the Pre-Christian World
+The Yearnings of the Pre-Christian World

 The God of Men — & of Elves